cloudfoundry-attic/bosh-notes/deployment-naming.md

 - rename templates to jobs
   - must be backwards compatible so allow `templates:` in the manifest
   - raise an error if both templates and jobs keys are specified

+## Considered Alternatives

+- cluster and node
+- cluster and machine
+- group and member
+  - con: not necessarily specific? groups of what?
+- service and instance
+  - con: job groupings do not represent logical groups but rather machine locations